 What is RDBMS?

-In order to manage, retrieve, store and maintain the database, a system is required.
+To manage, retrieve, store and maintain the database, a system is required.
 That is called the Database Management System.

 RDBMS(Relational Database Management System) is an advanced version of a database system that allows you to arrange, maintain, retrieve and manage databases in a tabular format.
 It is one of the most used tools by data analysts or database administrators for handling large amounts of data.